MustardChef/WSABuilds/README.md

 ## Credits

+- [Microsoft](https://apps.microsoft.com/store/detail/windows-subsystem-for-android%E2%84%A2-with-amazon-appstore/9P3395VX91NR): For providing Windows Subsystem For Android™ and related files.
+Windows Subsystem For Android™ and Windows Subsystem For Android™ Logo are trademarks of Microsoft Corporation.
+Microsoft Corporation reserves all rights to these trademarks.
+By downloading and installing Windows Subsystem For Android™, you agree to the [Terms and Conditions](https://support.microsoft.com/en-gb/windows/microsoft-software-license-terms-microsoft-windows-subsystem-for-android-cf8dfb03-ba62-4daa-b7f3-e2cb18f968ad) and [Privacy Policy](https://privacy.microsoft.com/en-gb/privacystatement)
 - [PeterNjeim](https://github.com/PeterNjeim/MagiskOnWSA): For providing and continuing the development of the script
 - [StoreLib](https://github.com/StoreDev/StoreLib): API for downloading WSA
 - [Magisk](https://github.com/topjohnwu/Magisk): The Magic Mask for Android